-One of the most important services I provide is personalized computerized music preparation.
+One very important service I offer is personalized music preparation.
 Auditions invariably go more smoothly when the pianist is given the music prepared in such a way that there is no question about what the singer expects to hear.
-The publication-quality sheet music that I provide will have all repeats, introductions, modulations and endings clearly indicated.
-The following information and examples should explain some basics of preparing music for auditions.
-There are several sample pages available to download.
-To view or print these sample pages, you will need Adobe Acrobat reader.
-If you don’t have Adobe Acrobat, click here to download it.
+The publication-quality sheet music that I create will have all repeats, introductions, modulations, and endings clearly indicated.
+Yes, you often can purchase sheet music online, and transpose it into most any key, but when you want a specific piano accompaniment, creative audition cuts, and notation that indicates exactly how YOU sing a piece of music, it needs to be custom created.

 Notes on Sheet Music Preparation